ioqnq/internship2025/IoanaNedelcu/README.md

 Installed `libtock-c` in order to build the example apps.
 Went in circles a little bit trying to fix an error that I get trying to connect to the micro:bit but I have a new lead that I will try tomorrow.

 ## 5 August 2025
 Turns out I was having debug probe connection problems because the board was connected in maintenance mode.
 Install seems to work but the app ('blink' from the libtock-c examples) won't run.
 The installation log is also kind of vague, it just shows 16 pages being written with no completion message.
-Imported the working 'listen' command that my colleague developed and it's been helpful in troubleshooting.
+Imported the working `listen` command that my colleague developed and it's been helpful in troubleshooting.
 Tried installing a different app as well ('buttons'), same sitution.
-On 'info' and 'list' commands I get 'App data couldn't be parsed.'.
+On `info` and `list` commands I get *"App data couldn't be parsed."*.
 I've been checking with the 'listen' command to observe if the number of bytes allocated to the code section changes after install.
 It did inbetween 'blink' installs but not after 'buttons' install.
 I should look over the 'install', 'info' and 'list' code, as well as make sure the '.tab' files aren't corrupted.

 ## 6 August 2025
 Got a side task to do so I took a break from the issue I've been working on.
 Looked over a colleague's code to ensure all changes from upstream were carried over.

 ## 7 August 2025
 Got 'install' and 'info' commands to work (I wasn't calling them properly).
-In order to figure out where the problem stems from, I've managed to install an app using python tockloader's 'install' command.
-I've had problems getting the app to show with 'list' but it seems I was just not booting the 'micro:bit' in the right mode.
+In order to figure out where the problem stems from, I've managed to install an app using python tockloader's `install` command.
+I've had problems getting the app to show with `list` but it seems I was just not booting the micro:bit in the right mode.
 I've had conflicts between the multiple iterations of tockloader I have installed but I got it figured out now.

 ## 8 August 2025
 App installed with our command shows up on app list but won't start on boot (despite being the only app enabled).
 Getting 528 error since disabling the working app and I can't seem to put the board into bootloader mode again.
-As such, I am locked out of 'install', 'uninstall', 'enable' and 'disable' commands.
+As such, I am locked out of `install`, `uninstall`, `enable` and `disable` commands.
 I temporarily fixed the issue that supposedly erased the app region of the board but after changing modes the error is back.
-Should try 'listen' command to see how the memory allocation has changed.
+Should try `listen` command to see how the memory allocation has changed.

 ## 9 August 2025
-Tried install without using tockloader tools since I can't get into bootloader (probe?) mode.
+Tried install without using tockloader tools since I can't get into bootloader mode.
 I tried quickly fixing the install I was given since it doesn't seem to require bootloader mode but this didn't really work out.

 ## 19 August 2025
 Started looking into a side issue ( [#83](https://github.com/WyliodrinEmbeddedIoT/tockloader-rs/issues/83) ) having to do with my first issue.
 Have to generate the downstream end variable using github actions instead of hardcoding it.